Proverbs 15 – The Words of the Wise

 a.
 Harsh discipline is for him who forsakes the way: When a man or woman departs from God’s path (the way), in mercy God will send them harsh discipline.
 This discipline is a warning and opportunity to change one’s ways.

 b.
-He who hates correction will die: The one who rejects God’s loving and merciful correction seal his own fate and sets his own course.
+He who hates correction will die: The one who rejects God’s loving and merciful correction seals his own fate and sets his own course.
 They are on the way of death and will remain there.

 i.
-“He that is embittered by rebukes, and not bettered by chastisements, shall die…they that will not obey that sweet command, ‘Come unto me all ye that labour and are heavy laden,’ shall one day have no other voice to obey but that terrible discedite, ‘Go ye cursed into everlasting flames.’”
+“He that is embittered by rebukes, and not bettered by chastisements, shall die…they that will not obey that sweet command, ‘Come unto me all ye that labour and are heavy laden,’ shall one day have no other voice to obey but that terrible [word],‘Go ye cursed into everlasting flames.’”
 (Trapp)

 ii.
 “The one who hatescorrectionwill die (see Proverbs 5:23; 10:21) an eternal death without God, the tragic and inevitable end of apostates who have become hardened against truth.”
 (Waltke)

-Hell and Destruction are before the LORD;
+Hell and Destruction are before the Lord;

 So how much more the hearts of the sons of men.

 a.
-Hell and Destruction are before the LORD: These two destinies are symbolically pictured as persons who are before the LORD to serve His purpose.
+Hell and Destruction are before the Lord: These two destinies are symbolically pictured as persons who are before the Lord to serve His purpose.
 The sobering truth is that God has a plan and a purpose for both Hell and Destruction.

 i.
 “Sheol and Abaddon represent the remote underworld and all the mighty powers that reside there (see Proverbs 27:20; Job 26:6; Psalm 139:8; Amos 9:2; Revelation 9:11).”
 (Ross)

 ii.
 God can see what we cannot.
-Hell and Destruction are presently invisible to us, but they are before the LORD.
+Hell and Destruction are presently invisible to us, but they are before the Lord.
 If we could see Hell and Destruction, we would think and live much differently.
 “We, silly fishes, see one another jerked out of the pond of life by the hand of death; but we see not the frying pan and the fire that they are cast into, that ‘die in their sins,’ and refuse to be reformed.”
 (Trapp)

 iii.
 “God’s surveillance extends to the realm of the dead in the depths of the earth, as remote from heaven as possible, and he will be met in every corner of this pitch-black place shrouded in mystery and secrecy and of no apparent value to humanity or God.”
 (Waltke)